Canopy Security · UX Design & Research

 Visible snooze state on the device page

 The monitoring menu is great, but users don't open it every session.
 I surfaced the active snooze status — 'Snoozing until user resumes' — directly on the device page so it's impossible to forget the system is paused.
-This was the detail that came out of usability testing.
-Without it, three of eight users said they'd have no idea if monitoring was on or off.
+Without it, three of eight usability test participants said they'd have no idea if monitoring was on or off.

 Outcomes